timescale/timescaledb/README.md

 PostgreSQL extension, providing automatic partitioning across time and space (partitioning key), as well as full SQL support.

+> [!WARNING]
+>
+>  The latest Postgres minor releases (17.1, 16.5, 15.9, 14.14, 13.17, 12.21), released today, have an unexpected
+>  breaking ABI change that will crash existing deployments of TimescaleDB (and other extensions), unless used with
+>  a TimescaleDB binary explicitly built against those new minor PG versions.
+>
+>  If you are using TimescaleDB, we recommend NOT upgrading to these latest minor versions at this time.
+>  We have paused our normal process of automatically upgrading customers of our managed clouds to those minor
+>  releases, as well as paused our automated community/OSS builds, as we work with the PG community how to address in
+>  upcoming versions.
+>
+>  See the thread on pgsql-hackers: https://www.postgresql.org/message-id/flat/CABOikdNmVBC1LL6pY26dyxAS2f%2BgLZvTsNt%3D2XbcyG7WxXVBBQ%40mail.gmail.com.
+>
+>  Thanks for your understanding! 🙏

 If you prefer not to install or administer your instance of TimescaleDB, try the 30 day free trial of [Timescale](https://console.cloud.timescale.com/signup), our fully managed cloud offering.
 Timescale is pay-as-you-go.
 We don't charge for storage you dont use, backups, snapshots, ingress or egress.

 To determine which option is best for you, see [Timescale Products](https://tsdb.co/GitHubTimescaleProducts) for more information about our Apache-2 version, TimescaleDB Community (self-hosted), and Timescale Cloud (hosted), including: feature comparisons, FAQ, documentation, and support.

 Below is an introduction to TimescaleDB.
 For more information, please check out these other resources:
 - [Developer Documentation](https://docs.timescale.com/getting-started/latest/services/)
 - [Slack Channel](https://slack-login.timescale.com)